-But then, here is the breadth of the law, as well as the length.
-David says, "I have seen an end of all perfection; but your commandment is exceeding broad."
+But, then, here is the breadth of the law, as well as the length.
+David saith, "I have seen an end of all perfection; but thy commandment"

+exceeding broad."
 Now, what is the breadth of the law?
 We have seen the length of it, what is the breadth of it?
 The breadth of it is this.
 And here, again, we want Jesus Christ.
 He alone can help us here.
 Without him we can do nothing.
-The breadth of the law is this, "You shall love the Lord your God with all your heart, with all your strength, with all your mind, and your neighbor as yourself."
+The breadth of the law is this, "Thou shalt love the Lord thy God with all thy heart, with all thy strength, with all thy mind, and thy neighbour as thyself."
 I should as surely be lost as that I exist, if I were tested by that rule, and so would you.
 Since the fall of man, there never was but one man under the sun that could bear that test.
-Now, then, Jesus Christ did love God with all his heart, and delighted to do his will with all his mind and with all his strength; and I am sure he loved his neighbor as himself; I am sure he loved the church as himself.
-If a neighbor means one near to him, the church was by electing grace put into relationship with him; and beloved the church even as he loved himself; he could not love himself more than he loved the church.
+Now, then, Jesus Christ did love God with all his heart, and delighted to do his will with all his mind and with all his strength; and I am sure he loved his neighbour as himself; I am sure he loved the church as himself.
+If a neighbour mean one near to him, the church was by electing grace put into relationship with him; and he loved the church even as he loved himself; he could not love himself more than he loved the church.
 He loved you, poor sinner, that feel your need of him; for if he had not loved you, you would never have been brought to feel your need of him, not on this side Jordan, until you were in hell, and then it would have been too late for you to feel your need of him.
-He loved you, and gave himself for you, loved you as he loved himself.
+He loved you, and gave himself for you,-loved you as he loved himself.
 He would no more be in heaven without you, if I may use such an expression, than he would be in heaven without himself.
-Yes, he himself would not go if you were not to be there with him.
-And hence he prays again and again, in the I7th of John, that those who were given to him might be with him where he is, to behold his glory.
-My love to God, I do love God, bless his holy name! in the gospel; but alas!
-I have a thousand drawbacks to it, my love to God stands just as an evidence that I am a Christian; just as an evidence that God has loved me; just as an evidence that I am delivered from the law that works wrath, and brought into the gospel that works love.
+Yea, he himself would not go if you were not to be there with him.
+And hence he prays again and again, in the 17th of John, that those who were given to him might be with him where he is, to behold his glory.
+My love to God-I do love God, bless his holy name! in the gospel; but, alas! alas!
+I have a thousand drawbacks to it,---my love to God stands just as an evidence that I am a Christian; just as an evidence that God hath loved me; just as an evidence that I am delivered from the law that worketh wrath, and brought into the gospel that worketh love.
 But it is Jesus's love to God that extended to the full breadth of the law.
 He loved God, therefore, to the full breadth of the law.
-"You shall love the Lord your God with all your heart, and your neighbor as yourself."
+"Thou shalt love the Lord thy God with all thine heart, and thy neighbour as thyself."
 And, say some, then I suppose, in believing this, you get away from the breadth of the law, as well as from the length of it.
-Certainly, I do.
-"Love is the fulfilling of the law;" and love is the very essence of the dear Savior's righteousness.
+Certainly I do.
+"Love is the fulfilling of the law;" and love is the very essence of the dear Saviour's righteousness.